 For standalone licenses and the network license server, only the initial activation typically requires internet access.

 If it’s intended to keep the machine you are installing the software on isolated from the internet completely or “air-gapped” there is a multi-step process that can be followed.
 The license request can be generated from the offline PC and transferred via USB drive to another PC with internet access to email the license request.
 Once the response file is returned, it can be transferred back to the offline PC via USB drive to complete the activation process.

-If you don’t feel like any one of these solutions solves all your needs, you can also consider mixing and matching license types.
-For instance, you may have the majority of SOLIDWORKS licenses on a network server at a primary office location, with additional standalone or online licenses for dedicated off-site users.
+If you don’t feel like either of these solutions solve your needs, you can also consider mixing and matching license types.
+For instance, you may have the majority of SOLIDWORKS licenses on a network server at a primary office location, with additional standalone licenses for dedicated off-site users.